syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 It is possible to use the custom appointment window option to design it with the user-required extra fields apart from the other default available fields.
 To make use of the customized appointment window, it is necessary to use the `AppointmentWindowOpen` event within which the display of default appointment window is prevented.

-The following code example lets you create the custom appointment window with a single extra field for defining the appointment type.
+The following code example lets you create the custom appointment window (using recurrence editor feature) with a single extra field for defining the appointment type.

 {% highlight html %}